Data Exfiltration Prevention with Zero Trust

 3. Are all my critical apps supported?

 As we mentioned, some DLP products require users to switch to certain software providers.
 Not only is this costly, but it’s certain to annoy your employees.
 Taking stock of which cloud applications your users depend on can help to trim down your options.
-You should look for a solution that minimizes business interruptions by supporting your most crucial apps but offering added control to support your administrators.
+You should look for a solution that minimises business interruptions by supporting your most crucial apps but offering added control to support your administrators.

 4. What are the deployment options?